The characteristic polynomial of sums of random permutations and regular digraphs: Main Results

 Note that $A$ has a trivial eigenvalue $d$ associated with the vector $\mathbf{1}^n$, so that with our convention, $\widehat\chi_n(1/\sqrt d) =0$ almost surely.
 If fact, we will see that for any $n\in\N$,

 The main results of this paper identify the weak $n\to \infty$ limit of the sequence $(\widehat{\chi}_n)$ in the unit disk either when the degree $d(n)=d$ is fixed, or when $d(n)\to\infty$ slowly with $n$.
 Up to a rescaling, the limit is the same as the function defined in \cite{coste2021sparse}; but we adopt different conventions allowing for a unified treatment of the cases $d=O(1)$ and $d\to \infty$.
-We denote $D_r = \{z\in\C :|z|<r\}$ the disk of radius $r>0$ in the complex plane.

-We define the topology for the convergence of the random analytic functions, and tightness for a sequence of random analytic functions.

-\begin{definition}[convergence of random analytic functions] Let $H(D_1)$ be the set of analytic functions on $D_1$, equipped with the topology of uniform convergence on compact subsets on $D_1$.
-There is an induced metric $\rho$ on $H(D_1)$ such that $\rho(f_n,f)\to 0$ if and only if $f_n$ converges to $f$ locally uniformly on $D_1$, see \cite{shirai2012limit} for more details.
-A sequence of random analytic functions on $H(D_1)$ \textit{converges in law} to some random analytic function $f\in H(D_1)$ if for every bounded real-valued continuous (with respect to $\rho$) function $g$ on $H(D_1)$, $\mathbb E[g(f_n)]\to \mathbb E[g(f)]$. \end{definition}